tensorflow/community/rfcs/20191212-keras-categorical-inputs.md

 linear_model = tf.keras.premade.LinearModel(units)
 linear_logits = linear_model(x)
 ```

-## Pain Points

-Specifically, by introducing the 4 layers, we aim to address these pain points:
-* Users have to define both feature columns and Keras Inputs for the model, resulting in code duplication and deviation from DRY (Do not repeat yourself) principle.
-See this [Github issue](https://github.com/tensorflow/tensorflow/issues/27416).
-* Users with large dimension categorical inputs will incur large memory footprint and computation cost, if wrapped with indicator column through `tf.keras.layers.DenseFeatures`.
-* Currently there is no way to correctly feed Keras linear model or dense layer with multivalent categorical inputs or weighted categorical inputs.

 ## Design Proposal
 We propose a CategoryLookup layer to replace `tf.feature_column.categorical_column_with_vocabulary_list` and `tf.feature_column.categorical_column_with_vocabulary_file`, a `CategoryHashing` layer to replace `tf.feature_column.categorical_column_with_hash_bucket`, a `CategoryCrossing` layer to replace `tf.feature_column.crossed_column`, and another `CategoryEncoding` layer to convert the sparse input to the format required by linear models.